tarantool/doc/doc/reference/tarantoolctl.rst

         Install a module in the current directory.

 ``tarantoolctl rocks lint FILE``
-        Check syntax of a rockspec.
+        Check the syntax of a rockspec.

 ``tarantoolctl rocks list``
         List all installed modules.

 ``tarantoolctl rocks make``
-        Compile package in the current directory using a rockspec and install it.
+        Compile a package in the current directory using a rockspec and install it.

 ``tarantoolctl rocks make_manifest``
         Compile a manifest file for a repository.